 Summary:

-The victim service field is challenging, often making it difficult to focus on the bigger picture.
+Providing victim services is challenging, often making it difficult to focus on the bigger picture.
 To ensure survivors receive quality services and to promote the retention of valued staff, it is vital to focus on trauma-informed supervision.
-In this Back to Basics video, participants learn why providing and receiving trauma-informed supervision are important in daily victim services practice.
+In this Back to Basics video, participants will learn why providing and receiving trauma-informed supervision are important in a victim service practice.
 The video will also provide an overview of key concepts and practices around trauma-informed supervision.

 Materials: